olegknyazev/GameTablesDocs/reference/inspector.md

   To make part of a table an island, separate it from surroundings by a border of empty cells.

-Search Path
+<a id="search-path"></a> Search Path

-: Specifies the root folder for searching assets that are referenced in table.
-This folder is used for both target prefabs and referenced prefabs.
+: Specifies the root folder for searching assets that are referenced from a table.
+The path is relative to the project root folder and usually starts with *Assets/* (i.e. *Assets/Prefabs/Buildings*).

+  This folder is used for assets specified in either header or content rows.
+For more on referencing assets from another assets see [Data Types]().

 No Value Marker